15 Best Brain Teaser Movies of All Time

 9. Lost Highway (1997)

 Easily the most challenging film on the list but I’m sure this would make the list seem a lot more exciting.
 ‘Lost Highway’ is one of David Lynch’s most underrated films.
-The reason why it isn’t among his most celebrated works is because the same ideas he developed here are better explored in ‘Mulholland Drive’ which came out 4 years later.
+The reason why it isn’t among his most celebrated works is that the same ideas he developed here are better explored in ‘Mulholland Drive’, which came out 4 years later.
 However, ‘Lost Highway’ remains a seductively enigmatic piece of pure cinematic nightmare.
 The story revolves around a man who is accused of his wife’s murder and is convicted but morphs into another man and is taken out of prison.
 He begins to lead a new life as a mechanic but a series of mysterious events continue to haunt him as he finds himself ensnared in a web of nightmares.

 8. L.A.
 Confidential (1997)

 ‘L.A Confidential’ is arguably one of the finest American films of the 90s.
 Set in the 50s, the film follows three detectives in Los Angeles investigating the department’s corruption activities.
-It’s fascinating to watch these three starkly different people go about their methods of investigation and in the process it reveals a lot about themselves, their fears, vulnerabilities, pain and desires.
+It’s fascinating to watch these three starkly different people go about their methods of investigation, and in the process, it reveals a lot about themselves, their fears, vulnerabilities, pain, and desires.
 We truly care for its characters and that makes the journey very personal and exciting to watch.
 The film is a triumph of acting, writing and direction.
-A must watch for staunch fans of the neo-noir/mystery genre.
+A must-watch for staunch fans of the neo-noir/mystery genre.

 7. About Elly (2009)

 ‘About Elly’ follows a group of old friends who go on a weekend vacation to the shores of the Caspian Sea.
 One of them, a woman, is an outsider and the group is planning to hook her up with one of the others in the group.
 However, one day she goes missing while trying to rescue one of the kids who get lost in the sea.
 What Asghar Farhadi does here with that one simple element of mystery is something you could never remotely imagine.
 He subverts you into believing that the film is a mystery thriller and keeps you guessing of the possibilities that could have happened.
 But the truth is there isn’t any suspense in the film.
 There are no villains either.
-We ourselves are the villains of our own situations and it’s the hard-hitting realization of this universal truth that makes ‘About Elly’ an extremely powerful film.
+We ourselves are the villains of our own situations, and it’s the hard-hitting realization of this universal truth that makes ‘About Elly’ an extremely powerful film.

 6. Mystic River (2003)